Eric Dixon (basketball): Professional career

 After going undrafted in the 2025 NBA draft, Dixon joined the Los Angeles Lakers for the 2025 NBA Summer League.
 However, due to a foot injury, he did not play during the Summer League.
 He signed with the Lakers on July 26, but was waived on September 27.
 On October 8, Dixon signed with the Charlotte Hornets, but was waived on October 18.
 He subsequently joined the Greensboro Swarm of the NBA G League for the 2025–26 season.

+On February 10, 2026, Dixon was traded to the Memphis Hustle for Evan Gilyard and the returning player rights for Armando Bacot.